97lynk/multi-tenant-db-style/README.md

 and insert data by [master-postgres.sql](./src/main/resources/master-postgres.sql) file.

 ### Create tenant database
-We also access every container on the below table to create database (e.g create tenant4 database in H2 container).
-After that we alse create city table.
+We also access every container on the below table to create database (e.g. create tenant4 database in H2 container).
+Then we also create city table.
 Please follow sql scripts.

 | Database type | Database name | Script |
 | --- | --- | --- |